Reunirse/glean/doc/ScalaBasics.md

  res0: Int =11
  ```

   * Function literals can be written without argument type, if compiler gets confused add in the type.
-A second way to remove useless characters is to leave out paranthesis around a parameter whose type is inferred.
+A second way to remove useless characters is to leave out parenthesis around a parameter whose type is inferred.

 ##### PlaceHolder Syntax

   * To make a function literal even more concise , we can use underscores as placeholders for one or more parameters, so long as each parameter appears only onetime in function literal.
 Example :-

   ```